Keitudimps/Python-for-Data-Science-AI-Development/README.md

 This Course is provided by **IBM** on Coursera
 **Instructor:** [Joseph Santarcangelo](https://www.coursera.org/instructor/~28511493)
-This repository contains notes, code examples, and exercises from the Coursera course Python for Data Science, AI &amp; Development offered by IBM.
+This repository contains notes, code examples, and exercises from the Coursera course Python for Data Science, AI & Development offered by IBM.
 The course provides a comprehensive introduction to Python programming with a focus on applications in data science, artificial intelligence, and software development.

 ---